 - Get insights into who your biggest supporters are online

-- Understand how the public is perceiving your political and social media content
+- Understand how the public perceives your political and social media content

 - Identify areas where you can improve your messaging to reach more people